spinler/phosphor-state-manager/redundant-bmc/README.md

 If there is an internal failure during role determination, like an exception, the BMC will also have to become passive.

+## After the role is determined

+After the role has been determined, the code will:

+1. Update the Role property on D-Bus

+The active BMC will also:

+1. Start the obmc-bmc-active.target systemd target to start any service that only run on the active BMC.